skay44/OOP-java-project/README.md

 # OOP-java-project
-Project for OOP classes in second semester (2023) in Gdańsk University of Technology
+Project for OOP classes in second semester (2023) in Gdańsk University of Technology written in Java